-Roses produce aromatic blossoms throughout summer and autumn.
+Roses produce aromatic blossoms throughout summer and autumn and need a late winter pruning to thrive.
 To keep them looking at their best, deadheading roses is an enjoyable and rewarding task.

 If you get deep into pruning the thorniest of roses, please wear a pair of leather gloves to protect yourself!